Brand Shoutouts

 His stated priorities are clear from the Q4 2025 earnings call: restore positive same-store sales comps through the Smart Kitchen platform's operational improvements and the new loyalty program's repeat-visit mechanics.

-"We're confident our strategic investments in technology and brand awareness are creating a foundation for sustained long-term growth." — Michael Skipworth, Q4 2025 Earnings Call
+"We're confident our strategic investments in technology and brand awareness are creating a foundation for sustained long-term growth.", Michael Skipworth, Q4 2025 Earnings Call

 That is the right answer to give on an earnings call.
-The more important question for operators is whether the technology investments actually drive transaction count recovery, or whether they improve average ticket while disguising continued traffic declines.
+The more important question for operators: does the Smart Kitchen's 10-minute ticket time target actually move traffic, or does it improve average ticket while disguising continued traffic declines?
+Those are different problems — and only one of them supports the $3M AUV path.

-✅ Multi-unit QSR operator with 3–10 existing locations — has the systems, staffing infrastructure, and operational knowledge to layer in a high-volume, execution-dependent concept
+✅ Multi-unit QSR operator with 3–10 existing locations, has the systems, staffing infrastructure, and operational knowledge to layer in a high-volume, execution-dependent concept

-✅ $5M+ net worth with $2.1M+ liquid — meets the minimum; comfortably above minimum is preferred for multi-unit development
+✅ $5M+ net worth with $2.1M+ liquid, meets the minimum; comfortably above minimum is preferred for multi-unit development

-✅ Owner with a digital-first mentality — 73.2% of sales flow through digital channels; operators who resist technology investment will lag
+✅ Owner with a digital-first mentality, 73.2% of sales flow through digital channels; operators who resist technology investment will lag

-✅ Committed to 3-unit minimum — the brand requires development agreements, not single-unit ownership
+✅ Committed to 3-unit minimum, the brand requires development agreements, not single-unit ownership

-✅ Long-term hold orientation — unit economics build over time; operators looking for quick flips will not optimize the model
+✅ Long-term hold orientation, unit economics build over time; operators looking for quick flips will not optimize the model

-❌ Operator expecting passive income from day one — the execution gap documented in reviews comes from under-managed units; presence matters
+❌ Operator expecting passive income from day one, the execution gap documented in reviews comes from under-managed units; presence matters

-❌ Undercapitalized beyond the minimum — $298,200 minimum investment is the floor for one unit; a 3-unit commitment means the actual capital requirement is significantly higher
+❌ Undercapitalized beyond the minimum, $298,200 minimum investment is the floor for one unit; a 3-unit commitment means the actual capital requirement is significantly higher

-❌ Markets saturated by California, Illinois, Texas — more than half of U.S. locations are in three states; territory availability in these markets is increasingly constrained
+❌ Markets saturated by California, Illinois, Texas, more than half of U.S. locations are in three states; territory availability in these markets is increasingly constrained

-❌ Operators sensitive to commodity exposure — wing prices drive margin volatility; operators without experience managing food cost under pressure will struggle
+❌ Operators sensitive to commodity exposure, wing prices drive margin volatility; operators without experience managing food cost under pressure will struggle

-If You're a First-Time Franchisee:Not recommended.
+Not recommended.
 Wingstop requires documented multi-unit restaurant operations experience and minimum $5M net worth.
 Those are not soft guidelines.
 They are system requirements.
 First-time buyers should build their track record before approaching Wingstop development.

-If You're Converting from Another Brand:What transfers: operational discipline, staffing infrastructure, financial management systems, and real estate experience.
+What transfers: operational discipline, staffing infrastructure, financial management systems, and real estate experience.
 Wingstop's footprint model (1,400–1,800 sq ft) is compatible with operators experienced in compact QSR formats.

 What doesn't transfer: Wingstop's execution is heavily dependent on the sauce platform and the Smart Kitchen system.
 Operators coming from full-service, drive-thru-dependent, or broad-menu concepts face a meaningful learning curve.

-- 22 consecutive years of domestic SSS growth (2003–2024) - $4.8 billion systemwide sales in FY2024; $5.3 billion in FY2025 - $2.1M domestic AUV with a documented path toward $3M - 73.2% digital sales mix — infrastructure most competitors haven't built - NBA partnership driving national brand awareness systemically - 2,300 committed future units — franchise demand is real
+- 22 consecutive years of domestic SSS growth (2003–2024) - $4.8 billion systemwide sales in FY2024; $5.3 billion in FY2025 - $2.1M domestic AUV with a documented path toward $3M - 73.2% digital sales mix, infrastructure most competitors haven't built - NBA partnership driving national brand awareness systemically - 2,300 committed future units, franchise demand is real

 If you're comparing chicken franchise economics across brands, our Five Guys franchise deep dive covers a concept that took the opposite approach to scale — 15 years of perfecting the model before franchising a single unit — and what that patience produced for operators today.